Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/01_platform_creation_streaming_ip/code_modification_guide/host_modifications.md

  </tr>
 </table>

-Here it lists the changes required for the vadd host application for this tutorial.
-Please mind that this is just one example and there are also other ways to implement the same functions.
+This tutorial lists the changes required for the vadd host application for this tutorial.
+Note that this is only one example and there are also other ways to implement the same functions.

 #### 1. Include necessary file headers.